 We saw patient feedback was reviewed every day by the service and audited on a monthly basis.
 The provider's compliance officer would also contact 10 patients each month to discuss their feedback.
 We saw patient feedback was an agenda item at one-to-one staff meetings, team meetings and senior management meetings.
-This information was then used to inform how the service developed and to further improve patient satisfaction.
+This information was then used to inform how the service developed and to improve patient satisfaction.

 The service had an up-to-date complaints policy which referred to Healthcare Improvement Scotland as an alternative process for complaints.
 Information about how to make a complaint was available in the service.
-While the service had received a high number of complaints since 1 January 2022, we saw evidence of complaints being investigated and managed with clear timescales and correspondence with patients.
+We saw evidence of complaints being investigated and managed with clear timescales and correspondence with patients.
 The service's comprehensive complaints process included a complaints tracking system which was reviewed every day by the clinic and regional managers.
 We saw evidence of a complaints trend analysis completed by the compliance officer.
 This highlighted open complaint cases, complaints that were actioned, and results from complaints.
 The service told us this helped with improving the service and lessons being learned.

 Duty of candour is where healthcare organisations have a responsibility to be honest with patients if something goes wrong.
-The service had an up-to-date duty of candour policy and we were told the service had not had any instances requiring it to implement duty of candour principles.
+The service had an up-to-date duty of candour policy.
+Although we were told the service had not had any instances requiring it to implement duty of candour principles, it was clear that staff understood their duty of candour responsibilities.